brown-band/website/pages/scripts/2016-2017/fall/princeton.md

 Princeton: Everything was so much simpler back then, when all we had to go on was first impressions.

-:sd[Bands form band-aid and play "Impression"]
+:sd[Bands form band-aid and play “Impression”]

 **Brown: You always made me feel so safe in your arms, you tiger.**